 NHS Benchmarking data

-NHS Benchmarking data is available to members and NHS Improvement is supplied with a copy of the data through a formal data sharing agreement.
+NHS Benchmarking data is available to members.
+NHS England and NHS Improvement are supplied with a copy of the data through a formal data sharing agreement.
 Not all trusts are NHS Benchmarking members, so these trusts submit a manual form with the equivalent data.
 This data is mainly used for trust-level Pharmacy and Medicines metrics.

 Some data comes from distributors and wholesalers of medicine; for example the number of order prescribed electronically or manually.
 This is not published but prepared specially for the Model Hospital to use under data sharing agreements.
 Metrics using this data are found in the trust-level section of Pharmacy and Medicines.